learningtechnologyservices/cc_file_credits/readme.txt

-Course Files Block for Moodle
+CC Files Credits block for Moodle

 Provides display of all files in the current course from the course page.